 We maintain our outlook for operating expenses in 2023 to be in the range of DKK 25-25.5 billion, reflecting the effect of our continued focus on cost management and despite the inflationary pressure.
-The outlook includes continually elevated remediation costs for approximately DKK 1.1 billion, including the impact of the new Danish bank tax.
+The outlook includes continually elevated remediation costs for approximately DKK 1.1 billion.